Needs more scientific data: ICMR on proposal to undertake study of Ganga water for treating COVID-19

 Another proposal claimed that pure Ganga water boosts immunity which helps fight the virus.

-The third proposal, a much detailed one, sought more research on Ganga water''s anti-viral properties and its ability to boost immunity in fighting diseases.
+The third proposal, a much detailed one, sought more research on Ganga water's anti-viral properties and its ability to boost immunity in fighting diseases.

 NMCG officials said they have not received any official communication on the status of their proposals from the ICMR.